 We’ve included links to relevant articles below.

 Your focus keyphrase should be the search term that you want your page to rank for most.
 So when people search for that phrase they should find you.
-Generally on your home page this should be your brand name.
+Generally on your home page this could be your brand name and possibly your location and a description of your business.
 Your keyphrase should be tailored for every page on your website.

 Google (other search engines are available …) uses Title to determine page content.
 So it’s important that your page title reflects this.